umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-To-Setup-Content-Template/index.md

 # Content Template

-Umbraco Uno offers the option to make a template of your page, to get a nice work procress, so that you won't have to set the same page up multiple times.
+Umbraco Uno offers the option to make a template of your page, to get a nice work process, so that you won't have to set the same page up multiple times.

 ## What is a Content Template